-The current ratio is one measure of Kosrae's ability to pay its short-term obligations.
+- The current ratio is one measure of Kosrae's ability to pay its short-term obligations.
 The current ratio compares total current assets and liabilities.
 A current ratio of 2.00 to 1 indicates good current liquidity and an ability to meet the short-term obligations.
-The ratio only includes the General Fund, the primary operating fund.

-At September 30, 2006, Kosrae had a General Fund ratio of current assets to current liabilities of .26 to 1.
-This indicates that Kosrae has, for each dollar of current liabilities, 26 cents of current assets to fund them.
+The ratio only includes the General Fund, the primary operating fund. - At September 30, 2007, Kosrae had a General Fund ratio of current assets to current liabilities of .67 to 1.
+This indicates that Kosrae has, for each dollar of current liabilities, 67 cents of current assets to fund them.
 This is an unfavorable financial ratio, and could be indicative of potential cash low problems.
-In addition, the ratio has consistently declined each year.

-Quick Ratio
+However, it is an improvement from the ratio reported in the prior period.

-How is our short-term cash position?
+Ouick Ratio How is our short-term cash position?